January Gardening Tips and To-Dos for the Pacific Northwest

 Look for the packaging date printed on the seed packets, and then compare how old your seeds are to this seed viability chart for flowers, vegetables, and herbs.

-Order any bare-root trees and plants you want to grow in the garden this year in January or February.
+Order any bare-root trees and plants you want to grow in the garden in January or February this year.
 They will be shipped to you when it’s the right time to plant them in your area before they begin breaking dormancy.

 Start planting bare-root roses in the garden during the winter months, as early as late January through March.